Bidirectional Decoding

 EMA Closed-Loop

-Cannot react to environment stochasticity quickly enough and fails to grasp the cup firmly.
+Reactions are slow and fails to grasp the cup firmly.

 BID Closed-Loop

 We use a pretrained diffusion policy and compare the performance of BID with random sampling in open loop, random sampling in closed loop, and Exponential Moving Average (EMA) sampling.
 The first task is to pick up a moving cup whose initial position is fixed and place it on a nearby saucer.
 The cup is pulled with a string until both the gripper grasps the cup.
-BID consistently outperforms the other methods achieving over 2x improvement in success rate.

 Vanilla Open-Loop